Effect of torsion in long-baseline neutrino oscillation experiments

 \section{Bounds on torsional couplings}

 In this section, we will study the capability of DUNE and P2SO to put bounds on the new torsional couplings.
-We have done this by taking the standard oscillation scenario in the true spectrum of the $\chi^2$ and torsion in the test spectrum of the $\chi^2$.
+It should be noted that the experimental bounds on torsional couplings in electron-electron and lepton-quark sectors are presented in Ref.~\cite{Chakraborty:2024zek}.
+In our analysis, to obtain the bound on the torsional couplings in the neutrino sector, we take the standard three flavor oscillation scenario in the true spectrum of the $\chi^2$ and torsion in the test spectrum of the $\chi^2$.
 Here we have presented our results as a function of the test values of the torsional coupling constants.

 First let us consider one parameter at a time.
 Fig.~\ref{bund} shows the bounds of $\lambda_{21}^{\prime}$ and $\lambda_{31}^{\prime}$ in DUNE and P2SO experiments and the results are summarized in table \ref{l21-bound}.
 Left panel is for $\lambda_{21}^{\prime}$ and right panel is for $\lambda_{31}^{\prime}$.
 In each panel, green and red curves are for DUNE and P2SO experiments respectively.
 Purple (blue) dotted curve is the benchmark value of $2 \sigma~ (3 \sigma)$ C.L.
 From these panels, we can see that, P2SO gives more stringent bound on both the parameters than DUNE.
 From our earlier discussion, we have understood that sensitivity of $\lambda_{21}^{\prime}$ comes from the appearance channel whereas sensitivity for $\lambda_{31}^{\prime}$ comes from the disappearance channel.
 Therefore, a combination of appearance and disappearance channel will be sensitive to both $\lambda_{21}^{\prime}$ and $\lambda_{31}^{\prime}$.
 Between these two parameters, interestingly, DUNE gives better bound on $\lambda_{21}^{\prime}$ while P2SO gives better bound on $\lambda_{31}^{\prime}$.
 To understand this discrepancy, in Fig. \ref{bound-app} we tried to look at the effect of backgrounds in P2SO and DUNE.
 Here it is important to note that the Super-ORCA detector in P2SO is designed to study neutrinos for astrophysical source and therefore this detector is not optimized for the beam based backgrounds.
 In Ref.~\cite{Singha:2021jkn} it was shown that the large background (mostly misidentified muons) of the ORCA detector can significantly impact the physics sensitivity of the Protvino to ORCA experiment.